gregnrobinson/slack-api-examples/README.md

 # Overview

-Examples for interacting with a Slack workspace through the REST API.
-Using simple for loops and jq we can get any json dataset using the slack api and then query for the data we want using assignments.
-An example of this logic would be:
+This repository shares examples for interacting with a Slack workspace through the Slack REST API.
+Using simple for loops and jq we can get any json dataset using the slack api and run queries against the data we want using [jq complex assignments](https://stedolan.github.io/jq/manual/#Assignment).

-Suppose we have the following JSON file named ***channels.list.json*** that contains the public slack channels for my workspace that we retrieved using a GET Request.
+Suppose we have the following JSON file named ***channels.list.json*** that contains the public slack channels for a company retrieved using a GET Request.
 ```
 {
   "ok": true,